city-of-baltimore/baltimoreCIP-Workday-EIB/README.md

 Additional templates should be added to the `files` folder.
 The source data is stored in the un-tracked folder `_targets/user/data` and can be provided to authorized users where appropriate.

+To run this pipeline, add the source files to this folder and then run `targets::tar_make()`.
 The output files are located in the `_output` folder.

 For questions, please contact Eli Pousson, Data Lead with the Baltimore City Department of Planning, at eli.pousson@baltimorecity.gov.